-Page No. А. Financial Assets (Marketable Securities) 1 В. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Affiliates) 2 С. Amounts Receivable and Payable from Related Parties which were Eliminated During the Consolidation of Financial Statements 3 D. Intangible Assets - Other Assets 4 E. Long-term Debt 5 F. Indebtedness to Related Parties (Long-term Loans from Related Companies) 7 G. Guarantees of Securities of Other Issuers 8 Н. Capital Stock 9 Others Required Information EC Circular 11) I. Reconciliation of Parent Company Retained Earnings for Dividend Declaration 10 J. Financial Soundness Indicators 11 K. Schedule of Philippine Financial Reporting Standards and Interpretations Adopted by the Securities and Exchange Commission and the Financial Reporting Standards Council as of December 31, 2013 12 L. Map Showing the Relationship Between and Among the Company and its Related Entities 15
+Page No. Α. Financial Assets (Marketable Securities) 1 В. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Affiliates) 2 C. During the Consolidation of Financial Statements 3 D. Intangible Assets - Other Assets 4 E. Long-term Debt 5 F. Indebtedness to Related Parties (Long-term Loans from Related Companies) 7 G. Guarantees of Securities of Other Issuers 8 Н. Capital Stock 9 Others Required Information EC Circular 11) I. Reconciliation of Parent Company Retained Earnings for Dividend Declaration 10 J. Financial Soundness Indicators 11 K. Schedule of Philippine Financial Reporting Standards and Interpretations Adopted by the Securities and Exchange Commission and the Financial Reporting Standards Council as of December 31, 2013 12 L. Map Showing the Relationship Between and Among the Company and its Related Entities 15